 This post, Mom’s Deep Fried Turkey Rub contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-We always use mom’s deep-fried turkey rub when we fry our turkey.
+We always use mom’s deep-fried turkey rub when we fry a turkey.
 We just stir the seasonings together, rub them on the turkey and we’re good to go.

-Actually, the first time I tasted this moist, crispy, and well-seasoned turkey was at their house.
+Actually, the first time I tasted this moist, crispy, well-seasoned turkey was at my parents’ house.
 And I’ve been on the bandwagon for several years now.